goosetuv/Snow-Log-Collector/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

+**This program is currently being rewritten from the ground up.
+Version 1 still works, however certain log locations that have been added in Snow updates do not exist.**

 Collecting Logs is boring, don't do it manually.
 Free Windows Tool for pulling logs for Snow License Manager and Snow Inventory!

 ---